KrautKing123/WIFI-DeauthAttack.Simple-BruteForce-Joint-Attack-Suite/Pick-Up-To-Use/Standalone-Tools_CanBe-Used-Independently/Password-Generator/Readme.md

 ### Example Output Preview

 The following is a snippet from a generated password file.
-Please have a attention on the term `bdacc`.
+Please pay attention to the term `bdacc`.

 ```text
 ...